keptn/tutorials/site/tutorials/keptn-azure-devops.md

 Let us now deploy the Dynatrace OneAgent on our cluster.
 Please note that this step can be automated if you choose the Keptn full installation!
 The instructions how to install the Dynatrace OneAgent can be found on the [official Dynatrace documentation](https://www.dynatrace.com/support/help/technology-support/cloud-platforms/kubernetes/other-deployments-and-configurations/deploy-oneagent-on-kubernetes/), but are replicated here for ease of use.

-Create the needed objects for the OneAgent Operator:
+Create the required objects for the OneAgent Operator:
 ```
 kubectl create namespace dynatrace
 kubectl apply -f https://github.com/Dynatrace/dynatrace-oneagent-operator/releases/download/v0.7.1/kubernetes.yaml